POSSIBLE OUTDATED INFORMATION!

 - Upload your working application.

-- Within a few minutes your application will be up and running on Mongrel.
+Within a few minutes, your application will be up and running on Mongrel.

-- Copy the rails application code to the directory, with the config and public appearing in the "my_dir" directory.
+- Copy the rails application code to the directory, with the config and public appearing in the my_dir directory.

-- After the proxy is set up (and the information appears in the Mongrel list, and the port number is listed), then ssh back into your site and you should find "mongrel-start, mongrel-stop, and mongrel-restart" applications copied into your "my_dir" directory.
+- After the proxy is set up (and the information appears in the Mongrel list, and the port number is listed), then SSH back into your site and you should find "mongrel-start, mongrel-stop, and mongrel-restart" applications copied into your "my_dir" directory.

-- execute mongrel-start from the command line
+- Run mongrel-start from the command line.

-The only thing I see is $ mongrel_rails start | stop | restart
+[server]$ mongrel_rails start | stop | restart

 If you would like more control over the proxy setup of your Mongrel application, you can delete the proxy server automatically created when you created your Mongrel application, and then use mod_rewrite to proxy specific requests.
 You may want to do this if you have a lot of static files so those can be processed by Apache instead of passed to Mongrel.